Refugee Health Advisory Group

 Supported by Mater Refugee Health the Brisbane Refugee Health Advisory Group are 11 Refugee Health Development Consultants who are all regarded as natural leaders in their respective communities from South Sudan, Eritrea, Burundi, Rwanda, Congo, Somalia, Iraq, Syria, Afghanistan and Myanmar.

 The group is a mechanism through which health services can have access to the voice of refugee background communities.
-The group also participate in training, research projects and contribute to developing health literacy resources through the Network.
+The group also participate in training, research projects and contribute to increasing health literacy with communities via the Health Literacy Project.

 More information: Community engagement with refugee-background communities around health: the experience of the Group of 11 – Paula Peterson, Samira Ali, Alie Kenneh & Ally Wakefield – Australian Journal of Primary Health Care (2019)